Treckon/start-up/README.md

 For this deliverable I properly styled the application into its final appearance.

-1. Header, footer, and main content body with search bar.
+1. Header, footer, and main content body with search for finding desired chat.
 2. Navigation elements - profile icon located in the top right on all pages for easy access.
 3. Responsive to window resizing - My app looks great on all window sizes and is most effective on computer, but can accomodate different devices.
 4. Application elements - Uses contrast, font styling, and spacing to make recognizing chat groups easy.